-Approved Vendors then may select waitlisted applications up to their allocated capacity and are permitted to adjust the system size (up to and including 2 MW) and associated specifications of those selected applications up to their allocated capacity.
-Approved vendors are allowed to apply their capacity to any project which was eligible for the April 2019 lottery, present on the ABP community solar waitlist as of December 31, 2020, and currently active.
-Approved Vendors must submit their selected projects to the Program Administrator by March 14, 2022.
-For more information on this process, see this FAQ.
+On December 14, 2021, the Program Administrator allocated 250 MW of new capacity proportionate to the capacity of Approved Vendors' valid waitlisted community solar applications.
+Approved Vendors selected waitlisted applications up to their allocated capacity and were permitted to adjust the system size (up to and including 2 MW) and associated specifications of those selected applications up to their allocated capacity.
+Approved Vendors were allowed to apply their capacity to any project which was eligible for the April 2019 lottery, present on the ABP community solar waitlist as of December 31, 2020, and were active.
+Approved Vendors submitted their selected projects to the Program Administrator by March 14, 2022.